20ft/20ft/docs/building.rst

      ---> 3960ae683e74
     Successfully built 3960ae683e74

-Running 'tf .' we would hope that 20ft would run the most recent build, *but* 3960ae683e74 was actually built two builds ago and the most recent build is still 8cedef9d7368 so 'tf .' would run *that*.
-If you're getting "my change did nothing" frustrations this is the likely cause and the workaround is to merely state exactly which build you do want to run i.e 'tf 3960ae683e74'.
+Running 'tfnz .' we would hope that 20ft would run the most recent build, *but* 3960ae683e74 was actually built two builds ago and the most recent build is still 8cedef9d7368 so 'tfnz .' would run *that*.
+If you're getting "my change did nothing" frustrations this is the likely cause and the workaround is to merely state exactly which build you do want to run i.e 'tfnz 3960ae683e74'.

 **Docker assumes an identical result every time**